St. Patrick's Church (New Orleans): History

 In 1833, Bishop Leo-Raymond de Neckere established a new parish in Faubourg St. Mary, St. Patrick's Church.
 Construction of a permanent church building began later in the decade and was completed in 1840.
 During the 1849-1851 rebuilding of St. Louis Cathedral, the church was named pro-cathedral of the diocese.

 The decades after the church's establishment saw anti-immigrant violence involving the Know Nothing Party.
 Father James Mullon, whose portrait hangs in the back of the church, was pastor at the time and held significant clout in the city.
 Many nativists feared that he and the Irish were taking control of New Orleans from the establishment.
 St. Patrick's remained an anchor of the local Church throughout the events of the tumultuous decades that followed, including the infamous occupation of the city by Union troops under the unpopular Major General Benjamin Butler during the American Civil War.
 During the war, the outspoken Mullon, who had been pastor by then for decades, was accosted by Butler for refusing to preside at the funeral of a Union soldier.
 Mullon responded, in a moment of local lore, by apologizing and remarking that he would gladly preside at the funerals of Butler and all the Union troops.

 The church building was named a National Historic Landmark in 1975.
 A major restoration, lasting from 1978 to 1990, preserved the structure so that the parish could continue to serve the people of New Orleans as it had for 150 years.

 Hurricane Katrina

 Located on relatively high ground near the river, St. Patrick's was not in the flood zone during and after Hurricane Katrina and did not experience significant physical damage.
 Its parishioners and regular churchgoers come from throughout the archdiocese and were scattered by the hurricane like everyone else.

 In keeping with St. Patrick's history as New Orleans' second oldest parish, it and St. Louis Cathedral held the first masses in New Orleans after Hurricane Katrina on Sunday, October 2, 2005.
 The New York Times reported the reopening of both churches, quoting one parishioner regarding the ringing of the bell in the tower, "You can call this a homecoming bell for New Orleans.
 We have good news we want to get out."

+Bankruptcy

+In November 2025, the Archdiocese of New Orleans placed over 150 parishes and charities in Chapter 11 bankruptcy protection as part of a settlement plan to resolve hundreds of sex abuse lawsuits.
+This wave of bankruptcies included this church.